 Initially I tried to find a way to get around using public transport but, considering the lack of days at my disposal and the difficulty of reaching the Masada and the Dead Sea, I preferred to rely on an organized tour which, in half a day, would allow me to visit the Masada’s historical site, immerse myself in the Dead Sea and walk in the Ein Gedi oasis, conveniently starting in Tel Aviv.

 I booked the tour with Get Your Guide and, among the various options, I chose the one including the Masada visit at sunrise.
-There are a number of tours leaving from Tel Aviv and Jerusalem (here) with a couple of variations, but I strongly suggest this particular one: seeing the sunrise in the desert gives you goosebumps.
+There are a number of tours leaving from Tel Aviv and Jerusalem (click here if you want to browse or book) with a couple of variations, but I strongly suggest this particular one: seeing the sunrise in the desert gives you goosebumps.